esciafardini/clj-blog/README.md

     http://localhost:3010/api/swagger-ui

 ## Shadow CLJS Dependency Issues

 According to shadow-cljs docs, many libraries don't specify dependencies in a way that is meaningful to shadow-cljs and so the specific versions required by each library used must be installed at command line via "npm install..."

 - This requires some hopping around in Github to find which specific versions need to be installed.
+- Another shadow issue is that the nrepl port won't die sometimes.....
+DO THIS - KILL IT: kill -9 $(lsof -ti:7772)